Last Updated on 2 weeks ago by Christopher Jan Benitez

 Is Grammarly worth it in 2026?

 If you write daily, probably yes.
 The AI features genuinely speed up drafting and editing.
-If you write once a week, the free tier might be enough.
+If you write once a week, the free tier might be enough to start.

 Does Grammarly offer student discounts?

-No dedicated student pricing.
+No dedicated student pricing on the main plans.
 But check if your school has an institutional license through Grammarly for Education.
-Many do.
+Many do, and access would be free for you.

 Can I use Grammarly on my phone?